March 20, 2023

 February 10, 2023

-U-M students and faculty scholars were offered 25 Fulbright grants to fund overseas work for the 2021-22 academic year.
-The university is among the top-producing institutions in the country.
+Two dozen U-M students and faculty scholars have been awarded Fulbright grants for the 2022-23 academic year, putting the university among the top-producing institutions in the country for both programs.